-What is farro?
 Farro is a general Italian term for wheat.
 This includes the ancient wheat varieties of Spelt, Einkorn, and Emmer.
-In the food world, if you order farro, you could be getting any variation on those three grains- from a whole grain kernel to something that has been pearled.
-At Bob’s Red Mill, our farro is made from spelt that has been lightly scored.
+In the food world, if you order farro, you could be getting any variation on those three grains: from a whole grain kernel to something that has been pearled.
+At Bob's Red Mill, our farro is made from spelt that has been lightly scored.

-Is farro gluten free?
-No, regardless of which variety of wheat farro is made from, they all contain gluten.
+No, farro is not gluten free.
+Regardless of which variety of wheat farro is made from, they all contain gluten.

-How do you use farro?
-Farro can be used in a variety of ways- from sweet to savory.
-At its most basic, farro can make a lovely addition to soups, salads and pilafs, but there are many recipes available that take farro above and beyond the basic.
+Farro can be used in a variety of ways, from sweet to savory.
+At its most basic, farro can make a lovely addition to soups, salads, and pilafs, but there are many recipes available that take farro above and beyond the basic.

-Substitutions for Farro Farro is very versatile and can be replaced in most recipes with spelt berries, wheat berries and Kamut® berries.
-If you want a gluten free substitute, sorghum, brown rice and oat groats will all make good replacements in most recipes.
+Farro is very versatile and can be replaced in most recipes with spelt berries, wheat berries, and Kamut® berries.
+If you want a gluten free substitute, sorghum, brown rice, or oat groats will all make good replacements in most recipes.
 When replacing farro, keep in mind what the cooking times and applications.
-For instance, replacing farro in a cold grain salad is simple- almost any grain will work in place of another for this kind of dish.
-If, however, you’re adding uncooked farro to a soup, you’ll want to account for the different cooking times of the grain you plan to use instead.
+For instance, replacing farro in a cold grain salad is simple: almost any grain will work in place of another for this kind of dish.
+If, however, you're adding uncooked farro to a soup, you'll want to account for the different cooking times of the grain you plan to use instead.